Champaign Fire Department’s Mission

 The City of Champaign Fire Department stands ready to respond.
 Take a look at the video below for a preview of the Champaign Fire Department and the services we proudly provide to those living, working and traveling through our vibrant community.

 The Administration Division provides leadership, management, direction, supervision, coordination and general support to all Champaign Fire Department operations.

-The Fire Prevention Section provides important leadership to community fire and life safety initiatives.
+The Life Safety Division provides important leadership to community fire and life safety initiatives.
 This commitment includes directing a number of initiatives at a national, state, county and local level with programs including Risk Watch, Vision 20/20, Juvenille Fire Stoppers, Home Safety Council Network, and Fire Factor.
 Fire Inspections, Fire Investigations and Emergency Management are also managed within the Life Safety Division.

 The Operations Division personnel operate from six stations with six engines, two trucks, one heavy rescue unit and one incident command vehicle.
 Additionally, CFD responds to Hazardous Materials (HAZMAT) emergencies within the City of Champaign and a 50-mile radius of Champaign through the Illinois Mutual Aid Box Alarm System (MABAS) Division 28.